-The American Exploration & Production Council (AXPC) is a national trade association representing more than 30 of the largest independent oil and natural gas companies in the United States.
+The American Exploration & Production Council (AXPC) is a national trade association representing 29 of the largest independent oil and natural gas companies in the United States.

 AXPC works with regulators and policymakers to better educate them on our operations so that they will be able to create sound fact-based public policies that result in the safe, responsible exploration and production of America’s vast oil and natural gas resources.
 Our goal is to provide technical and regulatory knowledge, making AXPC a rich repository of resources on the industry and the science behind our operations.

 Dedicated to safety, science and technological advancement, AXPC members strive to deliver affordable, reliable energy to consumers while positively impacting the economy and the communities in which we live and operate.

 The American Exploration & Production Council (“AXPC”) is the only Washington, DC-based trade association that represents the large, U.S. independent natural gas and crude oil exploration and production (“E&P”) companies.
 AXPC’s Board of Directors is composed of the member company CEOs and other key members of executive management.
 Its working committees are comprised of member company subject matter experts.
 AXPC’s mission is to utilize these unique qualities to bring unparalleled focus and expertise to bear on both longer-term, strategic challenges and specific, day-to-day legislative and regulatory issues facing its members.

 The oil and natural gas industry utilizes some of the most advanced technologies in the world to safely extract our abundant domestic resources.
 We are a major contributor to national, state, and local economies, providing significant tax and royalty income to governments and citizens alike.